 Eardrum perforation can compromise your hearing and bring on other serious health complications.
 If you are experiencing eardrum perforation in NYC, it is important to get it addressed as soon as possible.

-The ear drum (also known as the tympanic membrane) is the thin layer of skin that covers the deeper air-containing space called the middle ear.
+The eardrum (also known as the tympanic membrane) is the thin layer of skin that covers the deeper air-containing space called the middle ear.
 It is a barrier to external objects entering the ear.
-It serves to ‘focus’ the sound energy to the Ossicular chain.
-This is a chain of 3 bones that conduct the sound energy through the middle ear to the inner ear where the nerve endings are located.
-The 3 bones are (in order from external to internal): Malleus, Incus and Stapes.
+It serves to ‘focus’ the sound energy to the ossicular chain.
+The ossicular chain is a chain of three bones that conduct the sound energy through the middle ear to the inner ear where the nerve endings are located.
+The three bones are (in order from external to internal): Malleus, Incus, and Stapes.

-An opening or perforation in the tympanic membrane can result in hearing loss by interfering with the normal transfer of sound to the ossicular chain.
-Perforations typically occur from injury or repeated infections.
-At times, the ossicular bones may be damaged or dislocated causing a disruption of sound energy transmission and thus a conductive hearing loss.
+An opening in the tympanic membrane, also known as eardrum perforation, can result in hearing loss by interfering with the normal transfer of sound to the ossicular chain.
+Perforations are small holes or piercings and typically occur from injury or repeated infections.
+At times, the ossicular bones may be damaged or dislocated.
+This causes a disruption of sound energy transmission and thus a conductive hearing loss.